These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 The ULTIMATE KFC Style Chicken Burger!

 For real though, is there anything better in life than wrapping your chops around a burger from KFC when you’re beyond hungry?
 No is the answer.
 No is the ONLY answer.
 However, I’d like to throw my 2 pence in and suggest this homemade version may, just may, be more satisfying than any chicken burger you’ve ever tried (please don’t sue me KFC).
-Here’s why you’re gonna LOVE these chicken burgers:
+Here’s why you’re going to LOVE these chicken burgers:

-• Tender and Juicy – No more tough and dry chicken, these burgers are melt in your mouth tender!
+• Tender and Juicy – No more tough and dry chicken, these burgers are melt-in-your-mouth tender!

 • Bursting with flavour – Both the chicken and fillings offer an absolute killer combo of flavours.